cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-verification/_index.md

 ---
-pcx_content_type: configuration
+pcx_content_type: concept
-title: Verify custom hostnames
+title: Custom hostname verification
 weight: 1
 ---

-# Verify custom hostnames
+# Custom hostname verification

 Cloudflare verifies ownership of each new hostname before traffic is allowed to proxy.
 There are four methods to verify ownership: TXT record, HTTP token, CNAME, or Apex.